markussnellman/size-distribution-analysis/readme.md

 Supported types: "norm"/"normal" (Gaussian) and "log" (Lognormal)

 Params: Both normal and log have amplitude, center (mean/geometric mean) and sigma (standard deviation/geometric standard deviation).
 These are provided as numbers.
-Note that GSD is strictly larger than 0.
+Note that GSD needs to be strictly larger than 1.

 Example input (note the difference between log and normal): log, 2e7, 30, 1.4, norm, 5000000, 68, 2